10 days from £3,450pp

 Payment in other currencies available at checkout.

-The price excludes flights, travel insurance, personal expenses, tips for staff and any costs outside the expedition dates.
+The price excludes international flights, travel insurance, personal expenses, tips for staff and any costs outside the expedition dates.

 Minimum number of guests: 4, max 8.
+Min age 18, 16 with a responsible adult.

 FAQS